lucasfrancaid/talk-gpt/README.md

 * Improve User Experience and User Interface
 * Add SignUp and SignIn screens
 * Add dotenv configuration

+## Contributing
+I would really appreciate it if you could contribute to this project.
+Either on the back-end or front-end, you can contribute with something in our [To do list](#to-do).
+If you have nice skills of UI/UX don't hesitate to contribute as well, I'm not good at all.

 ## Author
 Created by **Lucas França**: